-- 11.39 For orders over £5,001, the procurement compliance form must be completed and uploaded to PS Purchasing whilst placing the order.
-A copy of the chosen quote must also be uploaded.
-There is no requirement to upload other quotes, but these must be retained for audit purposes per the document retention policy.
-It is therefore advisable to upload copies of all quotes to PS Purchasing at the time of placing the order. - 11.40 The procurement compliance form will enable justification to be provided where alternative quotes were not obtained in line with this policy.
+- 11.39 For orders over £5,001, the procurement compliance form must be completed and submitted to the Central Finance Team with the chosen quote.
+There is no requirement to submit other quotes, but these must be retained for audit purposes per the document retention policy. - 11.40 The procurement compliance form will enable justification to be provided where alternative quotes were not obtained in line with this policy.